alukin/polyglot-test-quarkus/README.md

 **THIS IS A BUG REPRODUCER for polyglot support in Quarkus.
-Polyglot support is brocken in Quarkus since 1.3.0 release dues to class loader changes in Quarkus 1.3.0.
+Polyglot support is brocken in Quarkus since 1.3.0 release due to class loader changes in Quarkus 1.3.0.**
- **

 Bug is in development mode only.
-Polyglot ()JavaScript in this case) works in final builds in Java and Native mode.
+Polyglot (JavaScript in this case) works in final builds in Java and Native mode.

 This code also contains work-around commented out